imagewize/banner-container/README.md

 ## Changelog

 ### 1.4.0
-* Device Targeting: Add mobile/desktop targeting options for all banner locations
+* Device Targeting: Add mobile/desktop targeting options for all banner locations (header, footer, content, sidebar, navigation menu)
-* Multiple Banners for Header and Footer: Support for multiple banners in header and footer locations with individual device targeting
+* Multiple Banners for All Locations: Support for multiple banners in all locations with individual device targeting
-* Enhanced Content Banners: Added device targeting to content banners alongside existing positioning and post type options
+* Enhanced Banner Management: All banner locations now support adding, removing, and managing multiple banners
-* Improved Admin Interface: Updated settings page to handle multiple banners across all locations
+* Improved Admin Interface: Updated settings page to handle multiple banners with device targeting across all locations
 * Backward Compatibility: Seamless migration from single banner configurations to new multiple banner system

 ### 1.3.0